John Blaisdell Corliss: Retirement and death

-After leaving Congress, he reengaged in the practice of law in Detroit where he became senior member of the law firm of Corliss, Leete & Moody.
+After leaving Congress, he reengaged in the practice of law in Detroit, where he became a senior member of the law firm of Corliss, Leete & Moody.
 In November 1917, Corliss married his second wife, Dorothy Montgomery.
-In 1920 he was chosen a member of the executive committee of the American Bar Association.
+In 1920, he was chosen a member of the executive committee of the American Bar Association.
 Also in 1920, Corliss issued an authoritative history of the Detroit lodge of the Scottish Rite, relating in detail the early struggles of the lodge before it became firmly established in Detroit.

 He died in Detroit at the age of seventy-eight and is interred there at Woodlawn Cemetery.